Populatus/unplugin-import-component/README.md

 }
 ```

-The sfc automatically insert to your vue modules.
+The component automatically insert to your vue.

 ## License